SherryJYC/3D-Tracking-MVS/README.md

 Jiao Ying ???
 ```
 - Convert tracking results to coordinates on the pitch
+> Equation to find the intersection of a line with a plane ([ref](https://math.stackexchange.com/questions/2041296/algorithm-for-line-in-plane-intersection-in-3d))

 ```
 python src/calib.py --calib_path=PATH_TO_CALIB --res_path=PATH_TO_TRACKING_RESULT --xymode --reid
 ```